 Research in Biology and Medicine have been transformed into disciplines of applied data science over the past years.
 Not only size and inherent complexity of the data but also requirements on data privacy and complexity of search and access pose a wealth of new research questions.

-Over the duration of the semester, the course will cover three main topics.
-Each of the topics will consist of 70-80% lecture content and 20-30% seminar content.
+Over the duration of one week, the course will cover several key algorithmic topics.
+Each of the topics will consist of 50% lecture content and 50% interactive work.

 1) Algorithms and data structures for text and graph compression.
 Motivated through applications in compressive genomics, the course will cover succinct indexing schemes for strings, trees and general graphs, compression schemes for binary matrices as well as the efficient representation of haplotypes and genomic variants.

 2) Stochastic data structures and algorithms for approximate representation of strings and graphs as well as sets in general.
 This includes winnowing schemes and minimizers, sketching techniques, (minimal perfect) hashing and approximate membership query data structures.

 Prerequisites / Notice